Chicken congee made in the Instant Pot recipe by Nut Free Wok

 I buy 1 or 2 whole chickens for some prep-ahead meals and then debone some chicken for other meals and save all the bones for making my own homemade chicken broth.
 If I don’t have time to make the broth on the same day, I put the chicken bones into a freezer bag and freeze them until I’m ready.
 Admittedly this can feel like a big production but I get a lot of food prep out of the way.

 Sometimes I buy free range chicken bones or chicken backs for making broth.
 I put 2-3 pounds of bones, 1-2 chicken breasts, and fill an 8 quart stock pot with water and bring to a boil and then a gentle simmer.
 After about 20 minutes I take the chicken breasts out for other purposes and continue simmering the chicken bones for another 30 minutes.
 This makes about 4 quarts of broth, which is more than enough for two batches of congee or soup.
-Additional tips:

 • You can also make the chicken broth in the Instant Pot too but be sure to wash the liner to remove the scum and impurities from the sides of the liner before making congee in it.

 • Be sure to skim the broth to remove the fat and foam and strain the broth for small bones.
-You can use a Chinese skimmer ladle and/or a gravy separator.
+You can use a Chinese or stainless steel skimmer ladle and/or a gravy separator.
 I usually use a skimmer ladle and pour it into a gravy separator so that I don’t waste any broth.

 • Multi-task to save time, I let the chicken broth simmer while doing other things in the kitchen or around the house.